Addaci/ai-and-history-collaboratory/README.md

 > Developing, iterating, critiquing and refining your transcription strategy with Gemini 3 Pro Preview for your particular use case
 >> Conducting an initial review of the palaeographical and content challenge of your material
 >> Conducting an initial review of available Ground Truth prepared for previous machine transcription, or for scholarly editions
->> Conducting an initial review of past machine transcription output and work flows with other machine transcription services and/or software
+>> Conducting an initial review of past machine transcription output and workflows with other machine transcription services and/or software

 QUESTION
 > Should transcription strategy with Gemini 3 Pro Preview vary according to English/Non-English primary material?
-> Shoudl transcription strategy with Gemini 3 Pro Preview vary for low resource languages e.g. Yiddish, Armenian, Ottoman Turkish?
+> Should transcription strategy with Gemini 3 Pro Preview vary for low resource languages e.g. Yiddish, Armenian, Ottoman Turkish?

 > Calling detailed well structured Systems Instructions with short User prompts